-In addition to the Audit Committee, the Board has established a Compensation Committee, and a Corporate Governance Committee.
-The details of the Corporation's Audit Committee and related information are contained in the Corporation's Annual Information Form.
+In addition to the Audit Committee, described in the next section, the Board has established a Compensation Committee, and a Corporate Governance Committee.
+The details of the Corporation's Audit Committee and related information are contained in the Corporation's Annual Report on Form 20-F filed on EDGAR and filed on SEDAR as an alternative Annual Information Form.